Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

   - You need the elf harp to get the crystal harp
   - You can now also show/give the elf harp instead of the strings
 - When entering Dor Kiredon for the first time all party members will learn the dwarf language.
+- The lava pool in Luminor's torture chamber now blocks movement

 ## Version 1.07